 - I’ve put together a post on planning your Iceland trip, to help you get the most from your visit.

-- If you’re visiting Iceland in Winter, check out our guide to the best winter activities in Iceland
+- If you’re visiting Iceland in Winter, check out our guide to the best winter activities in Iceland, as well as our guide to driving in Iceland in Winter

 - We have a detailed guide to help you decide what to pack for Iceland